sweetpalma/perver/REFERENCE.rst

 static(self, web, local)
 ------------------------
-Used for binding certain WEB path file request to certain LOCAL file directory.
+Uses local path for serving static files for web requests.
 For example, if you will set WEB and LOCAL to '/', request like 'yoursite/test.png' will seek for 'test.png' in your server directory.

 get(self, path)
 ---------------